roballey/OSM_Maps_For_Garmin/README.md

 ----------------
 1. Download an OSM extract as a PBF file and place it in the 'input' directory
 1. Split the PBF file into multiple parts with 'build/split.sh'

+   split.sh options:

+     * -i=<INPUTFILE>  Specify the name of the input PBF file to split.
+If not specified defaults to <REGION>.pbf
+     * -p=<POLY>       Specify the name of an optional polygon file that will be used to define the region to which the split data is clipped
+     * -r=<REGION>     Specify the name of the region being split, defaults to oceania_nz_ni

 1. If including contours, perform the steps from '[Generating Contours](#generating-contours)' below
 1. Generate the Garmin image file with 'build/map.sh', by default this will build a routeable map without contours

    map.sh options:

      * -c    Add contour lines to map
+     * -r=<REGION>  Specify the region for which map is generated, defaults to oceania_nz_ni
      * -s=<STYLE>   Use <STYLE> style rules to convert OSM data to Garmin
      * -t=<TYPE>    Use <TYPE> type rules when rendering the Garmin map